Pickup truck driver dies after crashing into back of stopped school bus in Lapeer County, police say

 Detectives don't believe alcohol or drugs were factors in the crash.
 They said the speed limit is 45 mph and speed does not appear to have been a factor, either.

-An autopsy at the Lapeer County Medical Examiner's Office revealed medical distress was not a factor in the crash.
-Gonda died from injuries sustained in the crash, medical officials said.
+An autopsy at the Lapeer County Medical Examiner's Office is pending, officials said.

 Bowers Road was closed between Lake Pleasant and Lake George roads for about 90 minutes for rescue and investigative purposes, according to authorities.